reactivemanifesto/reactivemanifesto/README.md

 - *react to events*: the event-driven nature enables the following qualities
 - *react to load*: focus on scalability by avoiding contention on shared resources
 - *react to failure*: build resilient systems with the ability to recover at all levels
-- *react to users*: honor response time guarantees regardless of load
+- *react to users*: honor response time guarantees

 Each one of these is an essential characteristic of a reactive application.
 While there are dependencies between them, these traits are not like tiers in a standard layered application architecture sense.
 Instead they describe design properties that apply across the whole technology stack.